Razadan1/alx-pre_course/0x01-git/README.md

-I have started using github
+I have started using github.